 Picking the right footwear when flying is very important.
 When choosing suitable footwear for flying, you have to think about comfort and practicality.
 We have already discussed how the body swells when travelling at altitude, but it is worth mentioning it again in regards to the feet.
 Many travellers suffer from swollen feet and ankles when flying, so you should consider this when choosing footwear for your journey.
 Shoes and boots with tight laces and fastening straps should be avoided.
 Casual footwear with fastenings that can be easily adjusted is certainly the best option.
 You can even consider slip-on shoes, such as espadrilles, for your journey.
 However, flimsy footwear like sandals should be avoided whenever possible.
 You need to think about the practicality of footwear when flying.
 If you intend on wearing the same footwear to get to the airport, board your flight and fly in, you need something reliable and supportive.
 Any footwear that leaves your toes or ankles exposed can lead to injury, while high heels make it difficult to traverse the airport and things like escalators and steps.

-More and more people are wearing face coverings when fly.
+More and more people are wearing face coverings when flying.
 This is entirely understandable if you are sharing an aircraft cabin with hundreds of strangers for an extended period of time, but you should think about face covering effectiveness and practically when selecting one.
 Cumbersome gaiters and snoods might seem like a sensible option as they can be worn around the neck at all times, but they are not very effective at protecting you against airborne particles.
 If you are wearing a particularly tight neck gaiter, you can expect an uncomfortable journey ahead of you.
 Instead, use disposable surgical masks.
 These lightweight face coverings provide sufficient protection against harmful particles in the air, but can also be removed quickly when you need to catch a breath or reveal your face for passport checks.

 Dress for your destination